 Having an experienced parole hearings attorney advocate on your behalf at your hearing can help the board understand your particular circumstances and the probability of successfully completing your parole period.

 The Pardon and Parole Board may decide to: recommend parole for violent offenders to the Governor; grant parole for non-violent offenders; or deny parole.

-You can be speaking with a Bartlesville, OK attorney within minutes.
-The Wirth Law Office – Bartlesville offers free phone consultations with a Bartlesville parole hearings attorney by calling (918) 213-0950.
+You can be speaking with a Bartlesville, OK attorney or his staff within minutes.
+The Wirth Law Office – Bartlesville offers phone consultations with a Bartlesville parole hearings attorney or his paralegal by calling (918) 213-0950.

 If you prefer written correspondence, email firstname.lastname@example.org or submit the “Ask an Attorney” form at the top right of this page.
 Additionally, you can contact us toll-free at (888) Wirth-Law (888-947-8452).
 Let’s see if this is the right fit for you.